 However, this is not the sole issue with the lack of representation of teenagers in the film industry.
 Using adult actors also changes what is deemed as acceptable behaviour for the characters themselves.
 This results in them engaging in sexual activities which would not have passed editing if real teenagers were playing the characters.
 Netflix’s ‘Riverdale’ is a perfect example of inaccurate teenage portrayals.
 Within just the first season, a fifteen year old boy has a sexual relationship with his music teacher and a sixteen year old girl does a strip-dance in front of family and friends.
 The issue is not with the existence of these plotlines, but the lack of care and respect that they are dealt with.
 In both cases, the encounter is presented as sexy as opposed to abusive.
 The programme is indeed marketed as a steamy drama, but focuses on teenagers not legally old enough to do the “steamy” deeds.

 The final problem with casting adults as teenagers is that this takes away acting opportunities from real teen actors.
-The casting opportunities that would be opened up by preventing adults from playing teenagers would be numerous, which might help encourage more young people to look to careers in the arts – and that’s never a bad thing!
+The casting opportunities that would be opened up by preventing adults from playing teenagers would be numerous, which might help encourage more young people to look to careers in the arts.

 However, it is important to understand the arguments in favour of adult actors playing teenagers.
-There are several mercenary and administrative reasons why having adult actors is beneficial.
+There are several mercenary and administrative reasons as to why having adult actors is beneficial.

-However, I don’t believe there should ever be a question about whether proper representation is a good thing or not.
 Having role models with maturity and poise is less important to me than having role models with realistic body images.
-The detrimental impacts of unrealistic body expectations must be an issue we are aware of, especially with the recent rise in reports of mental health problems among young people.
+The detrimental impacts of unrealistic body expectations must be an issue we remain aware of, especially with the recent rise in reports of mental health problems among young people.
 Moreover, if a sexual relationship wouldn’t work with actors of the correct age, then perhaps you shouldn’t be showing it at all.
-As for the need to portray inappropriate situations with children in films, I would again point you in the direction of Law and Order Special Victims Unit, who always make their messages impactful without ever having to explicitly show the assault or rape.
+As for the need to portray inappropriate situations with children in films, I would again point you in the direction of Law and Order Special Victims Unit, who always make their messages impactful without ever having to explicitly show the assault or rape in question.